Europe oil probe seeks market abuse evidence in 2010-2013

 "There is a lot of tension between different trading companies, so this questionnaire could generate interesting results," said the senior trading source.

 Platts, a unit of McGraw-Hill MHFI.N, provides clients with price benchmarks set by reporters for opaque energy markets.
-Its assessments are used to close physical and derivative deals worth billions in a $2.5 trillion market.
+Its assessments are used to close physical and derivative deals worth billions in a $2.5 trillion (1.64 trillion pounds) market.

 A summary of the Commission's request is as follows: